 The Sydney and Walda Besthoff Sculpture Garden is a beautiful, relaxing space to unwind located in City Park.
 Admission is free every day.

-Enjoy the afternoon sun and head to Crescent Park for rollerblading.
-The linear path provides plenty of room for skating, and you’re bound to meet friends while you hit your stride.
+Enjoy the afternoon sun and head to Crescent Park.
+The linear path provides plenty of room for skating, jogging, or walking, and you’re bound to meet friends while you hit your stride.

 Visit the Lower 9th Ward Living Museum